 Allegorical literature has experienced popularity over many centuries.
-Some of the most prominent pieces of allegorical literature include:
+Some of the most prominent books of allegory include:

 Pilgrim's Progress is likely the most famous piece of allegorical English literature.
-Written by a preacher intending to spread the word of Protestant doctrine, particularly the concept of what is necessary in order to achieve salvation, there are myriad representations of individuals and actions in the book.
-Exploring this work highlights and clarifies the elements of allegory.
+It was written by John Bunyan, a preacher intending to spread the word of Protestant doctrine, particularly the concept of what is necessary in order to achieve salvation.
+The book contains a myriad of representations.

-Bunyan’s treatment of the characters in the text is used to metaphorically convey his opinion regarding those who are "sinners" or "fools" and to impress the importance of that viewpoint on the reader.
+- The characters are clearly representative of people and concepts that Bunyan implies without naming them more explicitly.
+Bunyan's treatment of the characters in the text is used metaphorically to convey his opinion regarding those who are "sinners" or "fools" and to impress the importance of that viewpoint on the reader.

 These are just some of the ways in which this work may be seen as an allegory.
 Different readers over time have read different meanings into the book, which shows the level of depth that Melville managed to include in his work.

-Animal Farm is an allegory that uses animals on a farm to represent the overthrow of Tsar Nicolas II, the actions of Stalin and the revolution in Russia before World War II.
+Animal Farm is an allegory example that uses animals on a farm to represent the overthrow of Tsar Nicholas II, the actions of Stalin, and the revolution in Russia before World War II.
 The struggles of the animals on the farm may be seen as a metaphor for:

-Many literary critics and historians have also directly linked each of the characters within the book to the central players in the Russian revolution.
-For instance, Mr. Jones represents the last Russian Tsar.
-Further, the doctrine of "animalism" in the book represents real life communism, allowing Orwell to make clear his position on the political situation in Russia through the use of metaphor and allegory alone.
+In a more general sense, Boxer stands for the working class, while Squealer represents communist propaganda.
+The doctrine of "animalism" in the book represents real-life communism, allowing Orwell to make clear his position on the political situation in Russia through the use of metaphor and allegory.